 The first guess with an improved vortex is modified using the HWRF Data Assimilation System (HDAS) by ingesting observations in a three-dimensional (3D) hybrid ensemblevariational (VAR) data assimilation system called Gridpoint Statistical Interpolation (GSI).
 HWRF assimilates conventional observations, Tail Doppler Radar (TDR), and satellite observations.
 In operations, the information for the flow-dependent background error covariance is obtained from the GFS ensemble.
 However, when TDR data are present and for priority storms (designated by NHC), the operational HWRF uses a 40-member HWRF ensemble instead of the GFS ensemble.
-Due to the complexity of the HWRF ensemble and the large computational resource needed to generate it, the 40-member HWRF ensemble capability is not supported with the HWRF v3.9a public release.
-The assimilation of TDR data using HWRF v3.9a can still be performed using the GFS ensemble.
-Satellite observations utilized by HWRF include hourly Atmospheric Motion Vectors (AMV), clear-water-vapor AMVs, radiances from infrared instruments (HIRS, AIRS, IASI, and GOES sounders) and microwave instruments (AMSU-A, MHS, and ATMS), satellite-derived wind, observations from CrIS, SSMI/S, METOP-B, and Global Positioning System (GPS) radio occultation bending angle.
+Due to the complexity of the HWRF ensemble and the large computational resource needed to generate it, the 40-member HWRF ensemble capability is not supported with the HWRF v4.0a public release.
+The assimilation of TDR data using HWRF v4.0a can still be performed using the GFS ensemble.
+Satellite observations utilized by HWRF include hourly Atmospheric Motion Vectors (AMV), clear-water-vapor AMVs, radiances from infrared instruments (HIRS, AIRS, IASI, and GOES sounders) and microwave instruments (AMSU-A, MHS, SFMR, and ATMS), satellite-derived wind, observations from CrIS, SSMI/S, METOP-B, and Global Positioning System (GPS) radio occultation bending angle.
 First Guess at Appropriate Time (FGAT) is used to ensure that GSI uses innovations calculated by comparing observations with corresponding model analysis fields valid at the approximate time when the observations were collected.
 The GFS forecast fields are used to provide lateral boundary conditions every 6 hours during the forecast.

 The community HWRF model can be used in atmosphere-ocean coupled mode.
-In operations, HWRF runs in atmosphere-only mode in the Southern Hemisphere basins, employs the HYbrid Coordinate Ocean (HYCOM) model in the WP and NIO basins, and employs the Message Passaging Interface (MPI) to run a parallel version of the Princeton Ocean Model (POM) for Tropical Cyclones (POM-TC) in the AL, EP, and CP basins.
+In operations, HWRF employs the HYbrid Coordinate Ocean (HYCOM) model in the North West Pacific (WP), North Indian Ocean (NIO), Soith Indian Ocean (SIO) and South Pacific (SPAC) basins, and employs the Message Passaging Interface (MPI) to run a parallel version of the Princeton Ocean Model (POM) for Tropical Cyclones (POM-TC) in the AL, EP, and CP basins.
 The POM was developed at Princeton University and coupled to the WRF model at the University of Rhode Island (URI).
 In all basins, MPIPOM-TC is run in three dimensions with 1/12° (approximately 9-km) horizontal grid spacing and 40 half-sigma vertical levels.
-The only ocean model supported in HWRF v3.9a is MPIPOM-TC, which is activated by default for all Northern Hemisphere basins, but can be disabled if desired.
-HYCOM is not supported in HWRF v3.9a and will not be discussed in this Users' Guide.
+The only ocean model supported in HWRF v4.0a is MPIPOM-TC, which is activated by default for all Northern Hemisphere basins, but can be disabled if desired.
+HYCOM is not supported in HWRF v4.0a and will not be discussed in this Users' Guide.